 UPDATE 4/25/13: Tonight it was announced that The Randy Shilts Award For Gay Nonfiction was awarded to Christopher Bram’s Eminent Outlaws.
 Click here for a list of all the Publishing Triangle Award winners.

 Alison Bechdel’s latest graphic novel, Are You My Mother? is now available in paperback.
 As Queer Readers will recall, I loved this book.
 It’s a good time to pick up a copy.
-And of course, Ms. Bechdel’s masterpiece, Fun Home is also available in both hardcover and softcover (as well as e-editions.)
+And of course, Ms. Bechdel’s masterpiece, Fun Home–which I also strongly recommended–is now available in both hardcover and softcover (as well as e-editions.)
 By my account, Fun Home has won thirteen awards, but I might have missed a couple.

 Accepting the Bill Whitehead Award for Lifetime Achievement, at last year’s Publishing Triangle awards ceremony, Ms. Bechdel remarked that perhaps the award was “a trifle premature.”
 Read both of these books and see if you disagree.